Informatics 42 • Winter 2008 • David G. Kay • UC Irvine

 Fourth Homework

-You have been asked to write the spell checker for SnazzyWrite, a word processing program that competes with Microsoft Word.
+(b) You have been asked to write the spell checker for SnazzyWrite, a word processing program that competes with Microsoft Word.
 Your software will take words from the user's document and look each word up in a list of correctly spelled words.
-(Sometimes this is called a dictionary, but for clarity we'll call it a word list even if it's not implemented as a list.)
+(Sometimes this is called a dictionary, but for clarity we'll call it a word list even if may not be implemented in Python as either a list or a dictionary.)

 If your program doesn't find a word in the word list, it notifies the user that the word is probably misspelled.
 In that case, it also gives the user the opportunity to add the word to the word list, since the word may be a new word rather than a misspelling.